 When we use physical activity, leadership opportunities, and learning activities as a reward, however, we instill a spirit of discovery and healthy living in students.

-The rewards that follow are healthy and downright fun — and best of all, your students will totally love them!
+The rewards that follow are healthy and downright fun, contribute to classroom culture, — and best of all, your students will totally love them!
 And what’s better than that?

 Classroom Rewards For Individual Students